 A key feature of assessing the reliability of scanner hardware over longitudinal scans is the use of a high-resolution geometric "phantom" that can detect linear and nonlinear spatial distortion, signal-to-noise ratio, and image contrast, allowing these artifactual problems to be identified and subsequently eliminated.
 Although these are commonly used for periodic adjustments to quality control, they are scanned after every patient in the ADNI MRI protocol.
-Gunter et al [45] estimated that these artifactual problems would contribute to >25% imprecision in the metric used, and found that phantom analysis helped correct scanner scaling errors and/ or miscalibration, thereby increasing the potential statistical power of structural MRI for measuring rates of change in brain structure in clinical trials of AD-modifying agents.
+Gunter et al [45] estimated that these artifactual problems would contribute to >25% imprecision in the metric used, and found that phantom analysis helped correct scanner scaling errors and/or miscalibration, thereby increasing the potential statistical power of structural MRI for measuring rates of change in brain structure in clinical trials of ADmodifying agents.
 The utility of a scanner phantom was once again underscored by Kruggel et al [46], who examined the influence of scanner hardware and imaging protocol on the variability of morphometric measures longitudinally and also across scanners in the absence of a phantom in a large data set from the ADNI cohort.
 Using different acquisition conditions on the same subject, the variance in volumetric measures was up to 10 times higher than under the sample acquisition conditions, which were found to be sufficient to track changes.
 Their results suggested that the use of a phantom could reduce between-scanner imaging artifacts in longitudinal studies.
+Accurate ventricular segmentation also has an important role in estimating disease progression.
+Khan et al. [358] described the construction and testing of a physical brain ventricle phantom constructed to accurately simulate brain tissue T1 relaxation times.
+The phantom proved suitable for the validation of ventricular segmentation algorithms as it was life size, easy to fabricate. inexpensive, and accurately mimicked brain tissue.

 Kruggel et al [46] also investigated the effect of scanner strength and the type of coil used on image quality and found that a 3.0-T array coil system was optimal in terms of image quality and contrast between white matter (WM) and gray matter (GM).
 Ho et al [47] similarly tested the ability of 3.0-T and 1.5-T scanners to track longitudinal atrophy in AD and MCI patients using tensor-based morphometry (TBM).
 They saw no significant difference on the ability of either scanner type to detect neurodegenerative changes over a year, and found that TBM used at both field strengths gave excellent power to detect temporal lobe atrophy longitudinally.
+Marchewka et al [359] used voxel-based morphometry (VBM) with diffeomorphic registration to examine the effect of the different magnetic field strengths on the estimation of AD-related atrophy.
+They found slight grey matter volume differences related to field strength in the cerebellum, precentral cortex, and thalamus.
+The authors concluded that diffeomorphic registration was most accurate when scans were pooled across the study to create a common anatomic template regardless of scanner type or disease status.